Fact Checked

 Sleep is an essential process that the body requires to maintain an internal equilibrium known in the medical community as “homeostasis”.
 If the proper hours are not obtained, you expose yourself to other possible serious illnesses.

-Those suffering from the disorder should seek treatment to prevent the development of other comorbidities.
+Those suffering from the disorder should seek treatment to prevent the development of comorbidities.

 6) Mental Health

-Sleep Apnoea affects your mood and emotions and could lead to depression and anxiety if left undiagnosed.
-However, this is due to much more than a simple lack of sleep.
+As Sleep Apnoea causes lack of sleep it affects your mood and emotions and could lead to depression and anxiety if left undiagnosed.

 7) Memory loss